February is the heart health awareness month in Australia, aiming to raise awareness on health-related diseases.

 Several risk factors contribute to the development of heart disease.
 These include:

-Blood pressure varies with age and activities a person is involved in, but a normal reading for resting an adult should be 120:80.
+Blood pressure varies with age and is affected by the activities a person is involved in, but a normal reading for resting an adult should be roughly around 120:80.

-A sudden increase in high blood pressure levels improves the risk of heart attack and stroke.
+An increase in blood pressure levels raises the risk of heart attack and stroke.
+Many factors can contribute to this, with obesity and smoking being two of the most significant ones.

 High Blood Cholesterol

-High blood cholesterol is also one of the significant risks of developing heart disease.
+High blood cholesterol is also raises the risks of developing heart disease.
 Cholesterol is a waxy, fat-like substance found and produced in the body.

 Cholesterol is needed for good health, but too much of it can damage the arteries and increase the risk of heart disease.